-We have a full risk management plan in place that has been developed specifically for the event, and this is implemented through the event safety plan.
+A full risk management plan is in place that has been developed specifically for the event, and this is implemented through the event safety plan.

 Each runner is issued with a full course map, and instructions on what to do in the event of an emergency or a situation requiring course evacuation.

 All volunteers are issued with a crew booklet with emergency details and contact details of all people they may need to contact during the event.
 All key event officials will have a radio or Satellite phone for communications.

 The event has a high level of IT and communications infrastructure in place, including satellite phones for key event staff and volunteers, and satellite internet connection at campsite for organisers use.

 There will also be a duplex radio communications system across the course allowing all event officials to be in constant radio communications throughout the event.